 Invasive non-native species

-The aim of the task group is to identify and address gaps in the coverage of biosecurity protocols for marine non-indigenous species, and to create an operational action plan at the Celtic Seas scale to promote best practice.
-Existing initiatives and legislation are in place, such as the EU Regulation on Invasive Alien Species, the ICES Code of Practice on the Introductions and Transfers of Marine Organisms and the Marine Pathways project.
-However, it’s important to evaluate how far these measures will go towards reducing the risk of the spread of invasive species.
-The group has 39 members from France, Ireland and the UK, many of whom met at the Paris workshop.
-Progress is being made towards awarding a contract to pull together existing guidelines on non-indigenous species and write a review and gap analysis of legislation.
+The Invasive Non-native Species (INNS) Task Group aimed to identify and address gaps in the coverage of biosecurity protocols for marine non-indigenous species, and to create an operational action plan at the Celtic Seas scale to promote best practice.
+Existing initiatives and legislation were already in place, such as the EU Regulation on Invasive Alien Species, the ICES Code of Practice on the Introductions and Transfers of Marine Organisms and the Marine Pathways project.
+However, it’s was important to evaluate how far these measures will go towards reducing the risk of the spread of invasive species.
+The group had 39 members from France, Ireland and the UK, many of whom met at the Paris workshop.
+Three ‘concept notes’ were produced, by CEFAS with input from the INNS Task Group, which cover:

 Two of the task groups drew to a natural conclusion:

 The long-term goal of the initiative was to increase awareness and understanding of the importance of food webs, resulting in a network of sea-users that can contribute to monitoring them.
 After exploring a potential scheme it was decided that a stakeholder-led citizen science initiative would be limited in its ability to advance understanding of food webs to the required level.
 The group noted that the Marine Ecosystems Research Programme, funded by NERC and Defra, is already addressing evidence gaps in this area.
 Subsequent efforts to broaden the initiative to a more bottom-up approach to raising awareness were unable to identify a specific proposal.
 Following the Paris workshop in May 2015, it was decided that the work had come to its natural end.